arpitbbhayani/articles/blogs/isolation-forest.md

 While constructing the tree we pass `max_height` as `log2(nodes_count)` as that is the average height of a proper binary tree that could be constructed from `nodes_count` number of nodes.
 Since anomalies reside closer to the root node it is highly unlikely that any anomaly will isolate after the tree has reached height `max_height`.
 This helps us save a lot of computation and tree construction making it computationally and memory efficient.

 ## Scoring the anomalies
-Every anomaly detection algorithm has to score its data points/instances and quantify the confidence the algorithm has on its potential anomalies, and it should be bounded and comparable.
-In Isolation Forest, we know that anomalies always stay closer to the root, and this becomes our guiding and defining insight that will help us build a scoring function.
-Hence the anomaly score will a function of path length which is defined as
+Every anomaly detection algorithm has to score its data points/instances and quantify the confidence the algorithm has on its potential anomalies.
+The generated anomaly score has to be bounded and comparable.
+In Isolation Forest that fact that anomalies always stay closer to the root, becomes our guiding and defining insight that will help us build a scoring function.
+The anomaly score will a function of path length which is defined as

 > Path Length `h(x)` of a point `x` is the number of edges `x` traverses from the root node.